exis-io/exis-io.github.io/pages/internals/Overview.md

 ### Domains

 **Domains** represent *unique entities* on the Fabric.
 They are defined by *reverse domain name notation*.
-For example, it is well accepted that `api` is a subdomain of `google.com`, when it is listed as `api.google.com`.
+For example, it is well accepted that `api.google.com` means that `google.com` has a subdomain of `api`.
 Using reverse domain name notation, it looks like `com.google.api`.

 **Subdomains** If we look at `com.google.api`, we see that `api` is owned by `google`, which is owned by `com`.
 The same concept applies to Exis: all domains start with `xs` (because `xs` owns the Fabric) and all entities are subdomains of `xs`.